usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 * **IAL** refers to the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific subscriber.
 * **AAL** refers to the authentication process itself.
-* **FAL** refers to the assertion protocol utilized in a federated environment to communicate authentication and attribute information (if applicable) to a RP.
+* **FAL** refers to the assertion protocol utilized in a federated environment to communicate authentication and attribute information (if applicable) to an RP.

 As such, SP 800-63 is organized as a suite of documents as follows: